-Please inform your school’s nurse if your child has special health concerns, so that District Staff may plan a program accordingly.
-School administrative and health service staff are available to anyone who feels they would like to discuss a health concern that affects a student's well being.
+Please inform your school’s nurse if your child has special health concerns so district staff may plan a program accordingly.
+School administrative and health services staff are available to anyone who feels they would like to discuss a health concern that affects a student's well being.

 If your student has an emergency, we need to contact you.
-Please be sure to complete and return the emergency formemergency form every fall for each student in your family.
+Please be sure to complete and return the Emergency Contact and Health History form every fall for each student in your family.
 This emergency and health information is available to school staff, as necessary, to work with your student.
 Accurate and up-to-date information makes it possible for school personnel to provide proper emergency care according to your wishes.
 Should your telephone number or place of residence change during the school year, be sure to notify the office staff at your student's school.

 Excuse from Physical Education

 Please send a request to the teacher if your child needs to be excused from physical education.
 Written instructions are required from the student's physician if the student is to be excused for more than two days, and must include a re-entry date.